Associate Professor, FACES Director

 FACES Graduate Research Assistant

-Jetta K. Lewis is a Ph.D. student in the Educational Psychology program at North Carolina State University.
+Jetta K. Lewis is a Ph.D. candidate in the Educational Psychology program at North Carolina State University.
 She earned a Bachelor of Arts degree in Psychology from Winston-Salem State University and a Master of Arts in Clinical Psychology from North Carolina Central University.
 Jetta is a post-secondary educator who has much experience working in the university and community college settings.
 Her research interests include promoting mental health and effective learning strategies that foster student success.
 Jetta is passionate about working with students, specifically college students, to promote empowerment and self-advocacy.
 She also encourages students to be active in their learning which will ultimately aid in their success.
 Jetta currently enjoys spending time with her growing family as well as traveling to new places.

 FACES Graduate Research Assistant